 In the summer, the resort concentrates on tennis and the international stars it can attract to its yearly tournament.
 But in the winter, time is given over to one thing and that is skiing.

-The World Cup downhill ski racing on the Hahnenkamm run is the equivalent of the Grand National horse race in the UK or the Indianapolis 500 in the USA, with thousands of visitors attracted to the event and live TV covering the race and all the personalities and stories surrounding it.
+The World Cup downhill ski racing on the Streif piste is the equivalent of the Grand National horse race in the UK or the Indianapolis 500 in the USA, with thousands of visitors attracted to the event and live TV covering the race and all the personalities and stories surrounding it.

 The town is busy and larger than many ski resorts, with the result that lifts may not be particularly central or convenient.
-However, the skiing at the top of the them is outstanding and has been improved tremendously in the last few years with the building of new cable cars and other lifts.
-Kitzbühel takes its challenge for the title of 'best ski resort in Austria' seriously.
+However, the scope of the skiing in the Kitzbuhel ski area at the top of them is outstanding and has been improved tremendously in the last few years with the building of new ski lifts, such as the 3S gondola and other lifts.
+Kitzbühel takes its challenge for the title of 'best Austrian ski resort' seriously.

-Read more about the slopes on our skiing page, along with snow report during the winter months.
+Read more about the ski slopes on our skiing page.

 Find out more about getting to the resort on our travel information page.